abregado/champions-combat/_chapters/rules.md

 # Phases
 ## Draw Phase
-Choose to discard or keep each remaining Action card from the last round.
+Each player discards any remaining cards in their hand.

-Combine your discard pile with your deck.
+Each player adds their discard pile to their Action deck and then shuffles it.

-Reshuffle discarded Action cards into their owner's Action decks Players fill their hands to 4 Action cards.
+Players draw 4 Action cards into their hand.

 ## Initiative Phase
 Create two decks of Initiative cards, each with a single Initiative card for each player.